Star Wars: Episode III - Labyrinth Of EvilHot

 Anakin never tells Padme about his nightmare, another conflict within him.

-Replaced scene with Windu hearing that Obi-Wan has engaged Grievous with deleted scene "A Plot to Destroy the Jedi."
+*Replaced scene with Windu hearing that Obi-Wan has engaged Grievous with deleted scene "A Plot to Destroy the Jedi” earlier in the film.
+(V6 repositions this scene immediately prior to Anakin missing the briefing, up from right before Anakin’s appointment to the Council as in prior versions of this fan edit.)

 Dialogue trimmed in most scenes, especially during Anakin's appointment to the Jedi Council.

-Reinstated the deleted scene in Bail Organa's apartment in order to give Padme something worthwhile to do in the film and contribute to a sense of tension between her and Anakin.
+Reinstated the deleted scene in Bail Organa's apartment, gently color correcting it to appear to be a bit later in the day, in order to give Padme something worthwhile to do in the film and contribute to a sense of tension between her and Anakin.

 Moved Grievous' arrival on Utupau to after Anakin and Padme's tense political discussion.